Ahmednagar Fort

-The Ahmednagar Fort (Ahmadnagar Qilaa) is a fort located near to the Bhingar Nala near Ahmednagar in Maharashtra.
+The Ahmednagar Fort (Ahmadnagar Qila) is located close to the Bhingar Nala near Ahmednagar in Maharashtra state western India.
 It was the headquarters of the Ahmednagar Sultanate.
 In 1803, it was taken by the British during the Second Anglo-Maratha War.
 It was used as a prison during the British Raj.
 Currently, the fort is under the administration of the Armoured Corps of the Indian Army.

 Major features

-In 1803 the Ahmednagar Fort was round in appearance, with twenty-four bastions, one large gate, and three small sally ports.
+In 1803, the Ahmednagar Fort was round in appearance, with twenty-four bastions, one large gate, and three small sally ports.
 It had a glacis, no covered way; a ditch, revetted with stone on both sides, about 18 ft wide, with 9 ft water all around, which only reached within 6 or 7 ft of the top of the scarp; long reeds grew in it all around.
 The berm was only about one yard wide.
 The rampart was of black hewn stone; the parapet of brick in chunam, and both together appeared from the crest of the glacis to be only as high as the pole of a field-officer's tent.
 The bastions were all about 4 1/2 feet higher; they were round.
 One of them mounted eight guns en barbet, pointing eastward; all the rest had jingies, four in each.
 In 1803 two guns were visible in each bastion, and 200 were said to be ready in the fort to be mounted.

 A gunshot to the west of the fort was the Pettah of Ahmednagar.
 The main gate of the fort faced the pettah, and was defended by a small half-circular work, with one traverse and several little towers for men.
 There was a wooden bridge over the ditch, which could be taken away in time of war, but it was not a drawbridge.
 It was reported that an iron trough as large as the bridge, could be placed upon it, or on the supporters of it, and fill with charcoal or other combustibles, to which could be ignited as an enemy approached.
 The fort is also called as Bhuikot Killa which means it is a land fort and is not constructed on any hill.
 It should not be confused with other Bhuikot Killas in Maharashtra like Solapur Bhuikot Killa.